-At Purely Pets we can help you find the right dog insurance policy for your needs, with cover for vets’ fees ranging from £1,000 to £15,000 per year.
+At Purely Pets we can help you find the right specialist insurance policy for your dogs needs, with cover for vets’ fees ranging from £1,000 to £15,000 per year.

 We also offer a 24-Hour Vet Helpline, so you can get advice, reassurance or answers to your canine questions at any time.